3D Printing Request

 PLA is commonly used for prototypes, educational and architectural models, and artifact replicas.
 It can also be treated with a variety of post-processing techniques, it is a popular choice for users looking to paint objects after they have been printed, such as costume props and figurines.
 PLA is relatively brittle, so it is not recommended for thin, high strength applications.

 nGen is engineered for prototyping and production.
-This co-polyester filament by colorFabb brings together the strength and precision found in Eastman Amphora™ 3300 3D polymer, optimized for desktop 3D printing. nGen handles complex models well, including bridging gaps, holes, and overhangs.
+Co-polyester filament by colorFabb. nGen handles complex models well, including bridging gaps, holes, and overhangs.
 It also exhibits minimal warping and responds well to post-processing techniques like sanding.

 Interlocking parts, models, figurines, and fuctional prototypes print well due to the low shrink rate and excellent layer adhesion.
 When 3D printed your objects will be glossy, opaque, and bright. nGen 3D printing filament is an excellent choice for 3D printing in close quarters due to its low-odor and styrene-free nature.